-We also assist our employees in reducing their own environmental impact through initiatives like interest-free loans for annual public transport tickets in Australia and the UK, and employee discounts for sustainable products and services in Australia.
+We also assist our employees in reducing their own environmental impact through initiatives like interest-free loans for annual/season public transport tickets in Australia and the UK.

-Across the Group, our employees are involved in a variety of environmental initiatives, like Earth Hour, tree planting, Ride To Work Day and World Environment Day events.
+Across the Group, our employees are involved in a variety of environmental initiatives, like Earth Hour, tree planting and World Environment Day events.

-We have set environmental targets and report annually on our progress against these annually as part of our environmental performance and in our Dig Deeper report.
+We have set environmental targets and report annually on our progress against these annually as part of our environmental performance and in our Sustainability report (PDF,5.2 MB).
 Aspects of our environmental performance and reporting is subject to independent assurance and third party certification.